 Chapter membership and involvement continued to grow in the late 1990’s, with a successful AIA Regional Urban Assistance Team (R/UDAT) visit to the Santa Rosa area.
 The process provided much publicity for the AIARE chapter, and resulted in CityVision, a new non-profit organization working to bring the R/UDAT recommendations to life.
 We have had numerous SDATs and R/UDATs in our chapter since helping to redesign the communities in which we live and serve.

 By 1982 membership, activities, and financial resources had grown, and it was decided to get an office space and part-time Executive Director to operate the chapter.
 Barbara MacLeod was hired later that year, and successfully heightened the effectiveness of the chapter, making its identity known on local and state levels.
 Following Barbara, Anne Foellmer was selected as the chapter’s Executive.
 Anne’s contributions to the profession and chapter resulted in her being made an honorary AIARE member.
 After ten years of dedicated service, Anne resigned in July of 1996, and Kimberly Anderson was hired to assist the chapter as Executive Secretary.
 In March 2001, Kimberly resigned after five years of untiring contributions.
-Amanda Danchi was hired as Executive Director.
+Amanda Danchi was hired as Executive Director, serving for six years.
 Wendy Young was hired in August 2007 when Amanda decided to move back to North Carolina.
-Wendy helped bring the chapter into the digital age and forged many strong partnerships over her 10 years of service.
+Wendy helped bring the chapter into the digital age and forged many strong partnerships over her ten years of service.
 Liz Edwards then took the helm from 2017-2019 and brought an incredible amount of energy, collaboration and leadership to the organization.
 Carissa Green took over in October 2019 and she continues to guide the chapter with strong leadership and collaboration with the Board and community through these challenging times.